The Best of Everything

 "You'll never be done with her..."
 A rather ominous and weirdly giddy thought (!), but it is finally time nonetheless--on this most appropriate of dates-- to get this baby online.
 So, patience, please, regarding the entries that aren't fully fleshed out yet.
 All of the information (as much as I can find) will be forthcoming on an ongoing basis.
 (And your help here would be greatly appreciated: If you have any Joan info that you'd like to share with other fans, please e-mail me.)

-Regarding what is here now: I've relied on dozens of books, magazines, and Internet sites--as well as e-mail correspondence with knowledgeable Joan fans--to compile this encyclopedia.
-Special thanks to the members of the former "Strange Cargo" message board for sharing their information and ideas.
-(The message board is now called "The Best of Everything"--please visit!)
+Regarding what is here now: I've relied on dozens of books, magazines, and Internet sites--as well as e-mail and message board correspondence with knowledgeable Joan fans--to compile this encyclopedia.

 In addition, the now-defunct Joan Crawford Online website was also initially an invaluable source of information.
 After the webmaster took JCO down in December 2003, he sent me a disc with the complete contents of his site, which proved helpful in the months leading up to the launch of this site in March of 2004.
 (I have in subsequent years added more than 10 times the material said webmaster initially provided.)